yquake2/yquake2/doc/040_cvarlist.md

   - `2`: *Legacy*, left moves forward/backward and turns, right strafes and looks up/down
   - `3`: *Legacy Southpaw*, inverted sticks version of previous one
+  - `4`: *Flick Stick*, left stick moves, right checks your surroundings in 360º, gyro required for looking up/down
+  - `5`: *Flick Stick Southpaw*, swapped sticks version of last one

 * **joy_left_deadzone** / **joy_right_deadzone**: Inner, circular
   deadzone for each stick, where inputs below this radius will be